Zucchini Pasta with Lemon Garlic Shrimp

 But it was her dozens of bags of fresh shrimp that was the impetus for this recipe several years ago.
 Because it prompted me to update an old favorite pasta recipe – shrimp scampi and linguini – to make it gluten-free, grain-free, paleo and all around healthy.

-Watch this quick video of my Zucchini Pasta with Lemon Garlic Shrimp Recipe:
+Zucchini Pasta with Lemon Garlic Shrimp Recipe Video

 You guys know I’m a zucchini noodle lover.
 As in, I make them weekly.
 So if you haven’t yet watched my video on making zucchini noodles, you should definitely do that.
 I give tips for cooking zucchini (very important), because no one wants soggy zucchini pasta.